What We Do

 Immigration Legal Services

-IRIS is a Department of Justice (DOJ) recognized office with accredited staff and an on-staff immigration attorney.
-IRIS provides its clients with professional services, representation and assistance in navigating today’s complex immigration system.
+IRIS is a Department of Justice (DOJ) recognized office with accredited staff.
+IRIS provides its clients with professional, confidential services, representation, and assistance in navigating today’s complex immigration system.

 IRIS is a member of the National New Americans Campaign, a groundbreaking national network of legal-service providers, faith-based organizations, businesses, foundations, and community leaders that is paving a better road to citizenship.
-Since 2016 IRIS has served as a partner of the “One California” Immigration Services Funding program administered by the California Department of Social Services.
+From 2016-2024, IRIS also served as a partner of the “One California” Immigration Services Funding program administered by the California Department of Social Services.

 The PC Program at IRIS provides intensive case management to vulnerable populations of newly arrived refugees and asylees to facilitate their achievement of self-sufficiency.
 Services offered include housing assistance, healthcare navigation, financial management, social adjustment services, family wellness, and more.